Looking Glass Studios: Legacy

 Looking Glass Studios has been called one of the most important development studios in the history of video games.
 Their game catalog including the Ultima Underworld, System Shock, and Thief series are seen as the foundation for the immersive sim genre of action games.
 Games like The Elder Scrolls: Arena, Deus Ex, and Dishonored are explicitly modeled after Looking Glass' catalog.
 The latter two feature designers who were formerly members of Looking Glass.

 Ultima Underworld was an influence on id Software's move to create visually impressive first person shooters.
 John Romero, who had worked on Space Rogue, conversed with Paul Neurath about the texture mapping technology used in the early Underworld demo.
 He spoke about this to John Carmack, who implemented the technique into Catacomb 3-D (1991).
 This technology was crucial to the creation of Wolfenstein 3D (1992) and Doom (1993).

 Many other of Looking Glass' developers went on to work on important AAA games.
 Ned Lerner joined Sony Worldwide Studios as Director of Engineering where he worked on games through the PlayStation 3 and PlayStation 4.
 Seamus Blackley and other Looking Glass cohorts left to join DreamWorks Interactive, working on the innovative Trespasser (1998).
 AI programmer on Thief: The Dark Project Tom Leonard joined Valve Corporation where he developed the AI for Source projects including Half-Life 2.
 Doug Church went on to work for Ion Storm, Electronic Arts, and eventually Valve.
 Greg LoPiccolo and Eric Brosius joined Harmonix where they played a major role in the development of the Guitar Hero and Rock Band franchises.

 Following the closure of Looking Glass, Paul Neurath founded Floodgate Entertainment in Boston, Massachusetts.
 They ported Ultima Underworld to mobile platforms as well as worked on titles like Dark Messiah of Might and Magic.
 Floodgate was later acquired by Zynga and merged into the Zynga Boston studio; Neurath became the creative director.
 After the closure of Zynga Boston in October 2012, Neurath established Otherside Entertainment in 2013.
 He reassembled many Looking Glass employees to work on a spiritual successor of Ultima Underworld, Underworld Ascendant (2018), initially funded through Kickstarter.

-The rights to Looking Glass' catalog were initially split between various rights holders, which made re-releases of their catalog difficult.
+The rights to Looking Glass' catalog were initially split between various rights holders, which made re-releases of its catalog difficult.
 Eidos retained the rights to the Thief franchise.
 Thief: Deadly Shadows (2004) was created by Ion Storm and the reboot Thief (2014) was created by Eidos-Montréal.
 Stephen Kick of Nightdive Studios secured the rights to re-release the System Shock games and eventually acquired the IP rights to create a remake, System Shock (2023), and a future sequel.